 Prospective postdocs: If interested in other postdoc opportunities with our group, please email a CV and brief description of interests and background to Dr. Baldwin (email@example.com).
 She can also help you apply for competitive UC and national fellowships, including but not limited to the NOAA Climate and Global Change fellowship, the L’Oreal USA for Women in Science fellowship, the UC President’s Postdoctoral Fellowship Program, and the various NSF postdoctoral fellowships.

-Prospective graduate students: For admission to the UCI Department of Earth System Science graduate program, applications will be reviewed beginning December 1, and admission offers will be made on a rolling basis.
+Prospective graduate students: For Fall 2022 admission to the UCI Department of Earth System Science graduate program, applications will be reviewed beginning December 1, and admission offers will be made on a rolling basis.
 Applicants are encouraged to apply by December 1 for the best chance of admission.
 The final deadline for applications is March 15.
 Complete information about the application process can be found here.
-Prospective students interested in working with Dr. Baldwin are encouraged to contact her via email (email@example.com) prior to the admissions deadline and send a resume/CV, including GPA, and a brief description of research interests and background.
+Prospective students interested in working with Dr. Baldwin are encouraged to contact her via email (firstname.lastname@example.org) prior to the admissions deadline and send a resume/CV, including GPA, and a brief statement describing research interests and background.
 Prospective graduate students are also strongly encouraged to apply for graduate fellowships, and relevant ones often include the NSF GRFP, NDSEG, EPA STAR, NASA FINESST, and DOE CGSF.

 Prospective undergraduate students: Undergraduate students interested in assisting and leading research related to climate dynamics and impacts are encouraged to directly contact Dr. Baldwin (email@example.com).
 Please include a few sentences to one paragraph about your research interests in your email.